Dr. Rita Younan

-Charlotte is a registered psychologist who holds a Masters degree in Clinical Psychology.
-She is in the final stages of a registrar program to become an endorsed Clinical Psychologist, and is completing certification in Schema Therapy as recognised by the International Society of Schema Therapy (ISST).
+Charlotte is a Clinical Psychologist who is completing certification in Schema Therapy as recognised by the International Society of Schema Therapy (ISST).

-Charlotte has worked extensively with adolescent and adult clients in settings including private practice and tertiary counselling.
+Charlotte has worked extensively with clients in settings including private practice and tertiary counselling.
 She assists clients experiencing a broad range of psychological concerns, and has a particular interest in working with clients experiencing longstanding problematic patterns in their close relationships.
-She also has expertise working with clients struggling with low self-esteem, body image and eating concerns, emotional regulation and anger management.
+She also has expertise working with clients struggling with low self-esteem, body image and eating concerns, emotional regulation difficulties, and trauma.

 Charlotte’s therapeutic approach is tailored according to each client’s needs and treatment goals.
-Her primary therapeutic modalities are Schema Therapy, Cognitive Behaviour Therapy and Dialectical Behaviour Therapy, and she also draws from family systems and psychodynamic approaches.
+Her primary therapeutic modalities are Schema Therapy, Cognitive Behaviour Therapy and Dialectical Behaviour Therapy, and she draws from family systems and psychodynamic approaches.

 Charlotte has a warm and collaborative style, and uses a supportive interpersonal approach to encourage clients to explore their experiences without judgement.
 She shares her rationale for treatment and encourages client feedback.